Equality in the arts sectors: Ineligibility and Arts Council Awards

 Know Your Rights Guide for International Protection Applicants in Ireland

 We have compiled a Know Your Rights guide for international protection applicants to be published by ICCL and the Irish Refugee Council.
 The Guide will aim to explain rights within the protection process, under the EU Reception Directive, and the range of broader rights under the Irish Constitution and human rights law that apply to everyone in Ireland.
 This includes civil, political, economic, social and cultural rights such as the right to protest, freedom of expression, freedom of religion, the right not to be subjected to inhuman and degrading treatment, the right to education and the right to earn a livelihood.
 The Guide outlines the current law in a clear and accessible manner to empower international protection applicants to both exercise and vindicate their rights.
 The research team includes Dr Niloufar Omidi and Roos Demol.
-The Guide will be launched in 2022 and available.
+The Guide is available at www.iccl.ie/know-your-rights/

 Algorithmic bias in recruitment and human resources in Europe – a toolkit for employers